njange/AWS-REST-API/README.md

 ## Additional Notes

-Consider implementing error handling and validation logic in your Lambda function
+Consider implementing error handling and validation logic in your Lambda function.